+Basic Philosophy

-Basic Philosophy The SMK Group pursues envir development by integrating its advanced technology.
-As a go contribute to the promotion of Action Guidelines Develop environmentally Reduce waste by using ev Preserve natural resource Encourage 3R (reduce, re Realize waste-free procur
+The SMK Group pursues environmental preservation as well as economic development by integrating its current technological strengths and creating advanced technology.
+As a good corporate citizen, every one of us will contribute to the promotion of sustainable global development.

+Action Guidelines

+- 1. Develop environmentally friendly products - 2.
+Reduce waste by using everything to its fullest extent - 3.
+Preserve natural resources and saving of energy - 4.
+Encourage 3R (reduce, reuse, and recycle) - 5.
+Realize waste-free procurement and manufacturing